-Q: What is AWS Fargate?
+Q: What is Amazon Fargate?

-Q: Why should I use AWS Fargate?
+Q: Why should I use Amazon Fargate?

-AWS Fargate enables you to focus on your applications.
+Amazon Fargate enables you to focus on your applications.
 You define your application content, networking, storage, and scaling requirements.
 There is no provisioning, patching, cluster capacity management, or any infrastructure management required.

-AWS Fargate supports all of the common container use cases, for example microservices architecture applications, batch processing, machine learning applications, and migrating on premise applications to the cloud.
+Amazon Fargate supports all of the common container use cases, for example microservices architecture applications, batch processing, machine learning applications, and migrating on premise applications to the cloud.

-Choose AWS Fargate to launch their containers without having to provision or manage EC2 instances.
+Choose Amazon Fargate to launch their containers without having to provision or manage EC2 instances.
 If you require greater control of your EC2 instances to support compliance and governance requirements or broader customization options, then use ECS without Fargate.

 Security and Compliance

-AWS Fargate meets the standards for PCI DSS Level 1, ISO 9001, ISO 27001, ISO 27017, ISO 27018, SOC 1, SOC 2, and SOC 3.
+Amazon Fargate with Amazon ECS meets the standards for PCI DSS Level 1, ISO 9001, ISO 27001, ISO 27017, ISO 27018, SOC 1, SOC 2, and SOC 3.

 Service Level Agreement (SLA)

-Q: How do I know if I qualify for a SLA Service Credit?
+Q: How do I know if I qualify for an SLA Service Credit?

 For full details on all of the terms and conditions of the SLA, as well as details on how to submit a claim, please see the Compute SLA details page.